emaanriaz/ECS150-proj2/REPORT.md

 schedule_next: This is by far the most

-In addition to using GDB and tracing out the output
+In addition to using GDB and tracing out the output, we put various printouts throughout the program (especially uthread.c) in order to debug the program.
+These printouts were placed strategically thoughout the program to display important values, especially the currently running thread, what was coming in and out of the queues, and various debugging flags.
+While all of them were removed while cleaning out the code, it's safe to say that we couldn't have gotten this far without them, especially on resolving various segfaults and correcting incorrect pointer syntax.

 ### Preemption